sygmaprotocol/sygma-ui/README.md

 ## Running locally

-For you to run our **UI** locally you need a couple of dependencies.
+To run our **UI** locally you need a couple of dependencies.
 As this is a bridge project, it needs some running parts before even using the UI in the browser.

-### Requisites
+### Prerequisites

 Before running our bridge code you will need to have installed `golang`, `docker` and `docker-compose`.
 Follow the instructions here for installing those dependencies:

 - golang -> [install](https://go.dev/doc/install)
 - docker -> [install](https://docs.docker.com/engine/install/)
 - docker-compose -> [install](https://docs.docker.com/compose/install/)

+### Sygma setup
-In order for your to bridge tokens from one network to another, you are going to need to clone [Sygma](https://github.com/ChainSafe/sygma).
-This project contains everything you need to run a bridge with two `evm` networks, and all the contracts deployed.
+To bridge tokens from one network to another, you need to clone [Sygma](https://github.com/ChainSafe/sygma).
+This project contains everything you need to run a bridge with two `EVM` networks, and all the contracts deployed.
 Check the [README](https://github.com/ChainSafe/sygma/blob/main/README.md) and follow the instructions to install and have everything ready.
 After you cloned `sygma` you can run the following command:

 ```bash
 make example
 ```

-This command is going to run a script that creates two evm nodes and I will run three relayers.
-After this is going to deploy all the contracts to the `evm` nodes.
+This command executes a script that creates two EVM nodes and runs three relayers.
+After this is going to deploy all the contracts to the EVM nodes.
 This process could take a couple of minutes to complete.
 After that, you are going to see something like this message:

 ```bash
 ===============================================